canadice/shl/SHL-Analytics/app-documents/mdChangelog.md

 ## v2.2.0

 -   Updates to the scraper requires edits to most tools.
--   Fixed use of images.
+-   Fixed use of images in Team Tracker and Draft Lottery.

 ## v2.1.0